 Child Support

-• Support vs. Visitation: Even if a custodial parent denies visitation, child support payments must still be made.
+Support vs. Visitation: Even if a custodial parent denies visitation, the paying parent must still make all required support payments.

-• Legal Consequences: Failing to pay child support can result in contempt of court and other severe penalties.
+Legal Consequences: Failing to pay support can lead to contempt of court, wage garnishment, and other serious penalties.

 Obtaining a Child Support Decree